LINs-lab/M3/README.md

 sh code/scripts/run_m3.sh
 ```
 Note, you can freely change the range of hyperparameter values according to your needs in [`run_m3.sh`](https://github.com/LINs-lab/M3/blob/main/code/scripts/run_m3.sh).

+### Benchmarks
+In addition to the MS-GQA benchmark mentioned in the original paper, we have introduced a new benchmark: MS-OKVQA.
+This new benchmark is based on the [OKVQA](https://okvqa.allenai.org/) dataset, which contains 5,000 samples and involves two AI subtask modules: LLM (answering questions based on LLM) and VQA (Visual Question Answering).
+The task execution logic for MS-OKVQA is relatively straightforward, typically involving the sequential execution of an LLM subtask followed by a VQA subtask.
+This contrasts with the MS-GQA, which features a diverse and complex task graph.
+As a result, we have not explored MS-OKVQA extensively.

+To facilitate future research in this area, we have made both MS-GQA and MS-OKVQA available in our codebase.
+However, we recommend using the more comprehensive and representative MS-GQA for those interested in following our work.

 ### Reproducibility
 We recently found that inherent randomness in certain PyG sub-libraries causes variability in experimental results (see [link](https://github.com/pyg-team/pytorch_geometric/issues/3175)).
 This variation does not impact the conclusions in our paper but results in minor fluctuations.
 If you have better solutions, feel free to reach out anytime 👏.